 Q: How long does it take to have a work of art authenticated and how much will the process cost me?

-Every project and investigation is entirely different from the next one and presents us with completely different sets of challenges, factors and indeed, problems.
+Every project and investigation is entirely different from the last and presents us with completely different sets of challenges, factors and problems to solve.
 Each needs to be addressed separately and eventually unravelled, understood and overcome.

 In some cases, a project can be effected swiftly, saving on time and therefore money.
-It depends entirely upon how quickly the jigsaw puzzle comes together and what actually is uncovered or discovered during the investigation procedure.
+It depends entirely upon how quickly the jigsaw puzzle comes together and what actually is discovered during the investigation procedure.

-Other cases can take a great deal more time, particularly when you have no reliable provenance or accurate and traceable family history attached to the piece to back up its legitimacy claim.
-And be aware that archives that exist for foreign historical artists, are not only in their own country of origin, in the main, but that the documents and information are in the language of that country.
+Other cases can take a great deal more time, particularly when you have no reliable provenance, nor accurate and traceable family history to attach to the piece to back up its legitimacy claim.
+And do be aware that art archives that do exist for foreign historical artists, are not only in their own country of origin, or artists domicile in the main, but that those documents and information are in the language of that country.
 So we have to work multilingually.

 Q: What then is the process of authentication?

 Answer: We will work together with you in logical and progressive stages.